Please note

 CODES & EXPECTATIONS

-ROOMS AND ACCOMMODATION
+ACCOMMODATION

 The first night of Mountain Week is spent in Le Rosey’s Gstaad Mountain Campus, in Schönried.
 The following evenings are spent in various accommodation, ranging from mountain refuges to tents, where comfort can be rudimentary.
 The last night will be enjoyed in a cosy hotel located in Zermatt.